5 Tips to Help You Recover from a Catastrophe

 If the disaster missed you, how ready were you?
 Did you feel adequately prepared if a catastrophe were to hit?
 Improve your readiness by revisiting your insurance, starting an emergency savings fund, and preparing your family and important documents for a potential evacuation need.

 USAA is here for you.
-Visit usaa.com/help for more detailed information about how to prepare, stay safe and recover, or call 800-531-USAA (8722) to speak to a representative to learn more about your insurance coverage and needs.
+Visit usaa.com/help for more detailed information about how to prepare, stay safe and recover.

 Property and casualty insurance provided by United Services Automobile Association, USAA Casualty Insurance Company, USAA General Indemnity Company, Garrison Property and Casualty Insurance Company, based in San Antonio, TX; USAA Limited (UK) and USAA S.A.
 (Europe) and is available only to persons eligible for P&C group membership.
 Each company has sole financial responsibility for its own products.